nalinrajendran/django-contact-form/README.md

 ->Now you can display content in the MESSAGE-BOARD, while updating the content in the admin panel, withou touching the code.

-## Before running the programme, delete the db.sqlite3.
+## Before running the programme for the first time, delete the db.sqlite3.
 ## Run these commands in the terminal.
 ### python manage.py makemigrations
 ### python manage.py migrate